Aider-AI/aider/docs/unified-diffs.md

 backed up by many quantitative benchmark experiments.

 You've probably ignored the line numbers in every diff you've seen?
-So aider tells GPT not to include them, and just interprets each hunk from the unified diffs as a search and replace operation:
+So aider tells GPT not to even include them, and just interprets each hunk from the unified diffs as a search and replace operation: